zhelenskiy/Kotcell/README.md

     <td align='center' valign='top'>
       <pre lang='diff'>+ 8 points</pre>
       <p align='justify'>
-        Same as Kotlin.
+        Same as Kotlin (but Java compatibility).
 As Kotlin has some specific advantages, C# has its own ones.<br/>
         But there is a advantage of Kotlin that is important for <b>the app</b>: its lambda syntax is a good instrument to create DSLs.
 The app has lots of such domains: simple example is describing diagram structure when creating it manually.
       </p>
     </td>